Introduction to Product Development Process

 But before we go further, we need to shed some light on some basic building blocks that define a product’s three significant sides.

 - Core Benefit: The core benefit is the product’s most basic or principal value.
+This is often the category of product that a team would create in an attempt to develop an MVP or minimum-viable product.
 Regarding a mobile phone, the core benefit is communication which includes calling and sending text messages.
-Nevertheless, the core benefit is not the point of differentiation that a buyer uses to differentiate between the products.
+Nevertheless, the core benefit differs from the point of differentiation a buyer uses to differentiate between the products.

 - Primary Product: By essential product, minimum product offerings are meant.
 For a mobile phone, calling, sending messages, searching, calling logs, calendars, clocks, alarms, and calculators are basic product functionalities.
 Primary products are different from each other by how well they cater to different customer needs.

 Several factors are considered while creating a product augmentation strategy.
-Price is deemed the first aspect; for every augmentation to the primary outcome, the additional cost is added.
+Price is deemed the first aspect; for every augmentation to the primary outcome, an additional cost is added.

 Product Development Career Model